ShikOfTheRa/scarab-osd/OTHER/DOCUMENTATION/Calibration.md

   1. Fly a complete battery and note the total mah used on the OSD and put back into the battery by your charger
   1. The correct amp adjust = old amp adjust `*` charger mah used / OSD mah used

-Save
+**Software current sensor alternative method - with a battery charger**
- 1. "WRITE" to OSD
+ 1. Click "WRITE" to save settings to OSD
+ 2.
 ---

 ## Calibration - RSSI ##